CC Logo A Public Service of USC

 Then at 7:45, the Mystery in History gives your brain a little workout.
 It might be about a composer, a film premiere, or even a quirky national celebration (yes, Pineapple Upside Down Cake Day is real).
 Whether you guess correctly or not, you’ll walk away having learned something new.

-Then at 9, my fellow morning warrior Maggie Clennon Reberg joins you from Classical California San Francisco for Mozart in the Morning.
+Then at 9, my fellow morning warrior, Maggie Clennon Reberg, joins you from Classical California San Francisco for Mozart in the Morning.
 Maggie shares a beautiful piece from Mozart’s catalog, along with a story from his life—and somehow, it always finds a way to connect back to ours.

 Funny enough, we didn’t plan for all those features to start with the letter “M”… but it feels like a happy coincidence.